Maala Parvathi

-Parvathi Thrivikraman, professionally known as Maala Parvathi is an Indian actress, who predominantly works in Malayalam cinema besides also appearing in Tamil, Hindi, and Telugu films.
+Parvathi Thrivikraman, professionally known as Maala Parvathi, is an Indian actress, who predominantly works in Malayalam cinema besides also appearing in Tamil, Telugu, and Hindi films.
 She has also won several awards and recognitions for her work in cinema and theatre.
 Besides her acting career she is also a psychologist, advocate, television presenter and social worker.

 Early life

-Parvathi was born in Thiruvananthapuram on 8 May 1968 to Adv.
+Parvathi was born in Thiruvananthapuram, Kerala, to Adv.
 C. V. Thrivikraman and Dr. K. Lalitha.
-She completed her pre-degree from All Saints College, Thiruvananthapuram and was the University Union Councillor.
-She completed her bachelor's in psychology from Government College for Women, Thiruvananthapuram.
-She was Vice Chairperson of College Union during the first year following which she became union chairperson in her college during her second year and also campus coordinator for SPIC MACAY.
-Parvathi has completed her Master's and M.Phil in psychology from Kerala University's Kariavattom campus, Thiruvananthapuram.
-She pursued her LLB from Kerala Law Academy Law College, Thiruvananthapuram.
+After her schooling at the Carmel School, she did her pre-degree at All Saints College in Thiruvananthapuram and was the university union councillor.

+Thereafter, she pursued her bachelor's degree in Psychology from the Government College for Women, Thiruvananthapuram.
+During this time, she became the union chairperson of the college and was also the campus coordinator for SPIC MACAY.
+She then did her master's and M.Phil. in psychology from the University of Kerala and LL.B. from Kerala Law Academy Law College, Thiruvananthapuram.